 Getting down to do another Hot Carld today.
-Popular one; this is Humboldt Seed Organization’s Blue Dream.
+Popular one; this is Humboldt Seed Organization’s (HSO) Blue Dream.

-Structurally the buds are long and thin, with a lot of fox tailing, long in shape, slender, almost finger like.
+Structurally the buds are long and thin, with a lot of fox tailing, long in shape, slender, almost finger-like.

 Despite the slender structure, the buds are quite malleable I can pull the separate fingers apart from each other only to have them snap back into place.

-Frontage on the flavours is perfumed florals, more herbaceous than sweet, they hit the pallet with some weight.
+Frontage on the flavors is perfumed florals, more herbaceous than sweet, they hit the pallet with some weight.
 Finishes with a soapy remainder, feeling powdery, like lavender.
 The sweet berries appear in the dry down, with use the composition interprets a bit softer near to fresh laundry.

 I’m happy to think that about Blue Dream; very common, likely recognizable.
 In 2019, I participated in a series of blind reviews and I found these preconceptions on Blue Dream betraying.
 For each review, I tried to guess the strain name or cultivar.
 And I found myself guessing Blue Dream often, mistakenly.
-In fact, I guess Blue Dream for 3/~30 reviews; and it wasn’t entered to the contest.
+In fact, I guess Blue Dream for 3/~30 reviews; and it wasn’t entered into the contest.
 The submissions I identified as Blue Dream tended to have fruity profiles, but were not at all similar otherwise (Cali-O, Lemon Mango, and Photon Torpedo).

 Someone writing cannabis reviews or making notes on taste should be able to pick out Blue Dream in a blind situation, I don’t think that’s a stretch.
 But at what level of consistency?
 And what sample size?
 There it becomes more difficult.
-But it does make me feel the goal line for a flavour profile lies somewhere in the spectrum of being unique, and reliably identifiable within larger sample size.
+But it does make me feel the goal line for a flavour profile lies somewhere in the spectrum of being unique, and reliably identifiable within a larger sample size.

 And that brings me to my final point; maybe Sensi Star is the apex competitor in the market.
 In the series of blind reviews noted above it was the only one I was able to recognize.
 I had the feeling it was Sensi Star when I first looked at it, and I was convinced when I tasted it.